 Another important aspect was to teach them income-producing skills.
 Among the areas that took off were sewing, handicrafts, incense and candle making.

-The women of Dhusal Pada village are relegated to work in the fields, and stay at home.
+The women of Dhusal Pada village are relegated to work in the fields and stay at home.
 The first year, Sita’s program taught them to paint terracotta lamps.
-Most, were holding brushes for the first time, as they had never gone to school.
+Most were holding brushes for the first time, as they had never gone to school.
 With practice, they painted with such expertise that their work was so appreciated — and purchased.
-Now, they have a steady source of income from their handcrafts.
+Now, they have a steady source of income from their handicrafts.

 That has made a great difference among the men of the village, to boot.
 The men now respect the females as earning members of the home.
 More importantly, the women feel more confident and encouraged.